Rayleigh-Taylor Instability in a Relativistic Fireball on a Moving Computational Grid: Method

 The calculation begins with a hot explosion with a given energy $E$ and mass $M$ with characteristic Lorentz factor ${\Gamma \equiv E/M}$, within a negligibly small radius, in a cold uniform-density medium with density $\rho_0$.
 This specifies the problem completely, provided we have a definition for ``negligibly small radius".
 The initial radius $R_0$ of the explosion must be small enough that the ``coasting phase" at $t \sim \Gamma R_0$ and the ``spreading phase" at $t \sim \Gamma^2 R_0$ occur long before the shell begins to decelerate, at the deceleration time

-In this limit ($\Gamma^2 R_0 << t_\gamma$), the initial structure of the fireball has no effect on what happens after $t > t_\gamma$ (we have checked this empirically).
-This is the so-called ``thin-shell" limit.
-At $t = t_\gamma$, the shell decelerates, which causes the formation of the forward and reverse shocks.
-This generates a self-similar solution which persists until $t = t_M$, where
+A detailed explanation of these different timescales is presented in \cite{ksp99}.
+In this ``thin-shell" limit ($\Gamma^2 R_0 \ll t_\gamma$), the initial structure of the fireball has no effect on what happens after $t > t_\gamma$ (we have checked this empirically).
+At $t \sim t_\gamma$, the shell decelerates, which causes the formation of the forward and reverse shocks.
+This stage of the explosion is described by a self-similar solution which persists until the forward shock begins to sweep up more mass than is contained in ejecta, at $t = t_M$, where

-During this phase of expansion, between $t_\gamma$ and $t_M$, the Rayleigh-Taylor instability is most significant.
+During the phase of expansion between $t_\gamma$ and $t_M$, the RT instability is most significant.

 To capture the first phases of evolution, we evolve the explosion in one dimension from the initial fireball until a time $t<t_\gamma$, when the mass in the forward shock is still a small fraction of the mass of the ejecta.
 Then the code is switched to evolve the system in 2D, to capture the growth of the instability.
-At this point, we also set the value of X on either side of the blast wave ($X = 0$ behind and $X = 1$ in front).
-The initial parameters are E, M, and $\rho_0$, but due to scale invariance, in this thin-shell limit the only parameter which must be varied is the energy per unit mass in the fireball, $E/M = \Gamma$.
+At this point, we also set the value of $X$ on either side of the blast wave ($X = 0$ behind and $X = 1$ in front).
+The initial parameters are $E$, $M$, and $\rho_0$, but due to scale invariance, in this thin-shell limit the only parameter which must be varied is the energy per unit mass in the fireball, $E/M = \Gamma$.
 Thus all the parameter space of this problem is reduced to this single variable.
 In this study, we use values of $\Gamma = 10$, $30$, and $100$.
-We have also performed calculations with $\Gamma = 300$ but resolution was insufficient to correctly evolve the instability.
+We have also performed calculations with $\Gamma = 300$ but the resolution was insufficient to correctly evolve the instability.
 The $\Gamma > 100$ case will be presented in a future work.